 Cynethryth: Mercia’s Forgotten Queen?

-Cynethryth, the queen of King Offa of Mercia, flourished in the period 770-798, though her exact birth and death dates are uncertain.
 In the early medieval period, the area that is now England was split into a number of smaller kingdoms.
 During Cynethryth’s lifetime, Mercia was the most powerful of these kingdoms, and was said to dominate the entire area south of the Humber estuary.
-King Offa presided over this powerful kingdom from 757-796.
+King Offa and Queen Cynethryth presided over this powerful kingdom in the second half of the eighth century.

 In letters written by Alcuin2, a leading English scholar at the Carolingian court, Cynethryth is referred to as the dispensatrix domus, or ‘steward of the household’.
 Though none of Alcuin’s letters to Cynethryth survive, there is evidence that he knew her well and corresponded with her: in one letter to a nun named Hunthryth, Alcuin requests that she speak with Cynethryth on his behalf, emphasising his loyalty to her and adding that he would have written directly to Cynethryth ‘if the king’s business had permitted her to read it’.
 One other letter, also to a nun, may mention Cynethryth: Alcuin asks the nun to ‘greet that dear lady in my name’.
 The letter then states that Alcuin ‘always desired her progress towards the salvation of her soul, for which she has always had to strive, but now most of all since she has survived the death of her most excellent lord the king.
 I wish her to live in happiness and to serve God faithfully’.

 If it was indeed Cynethryth about whom Alcuin was writing, he need not have been concerned about her survival after Offa’s death in 796.
 After his death, Cynethryth became Abbess of Cookham, which had been bequeathed into her personal ownership during Offa’s lifetime.
-Her power and status were also secured in her husband’s lifetime and were part of an ongoing dynastic manoeuvre that was designed specifically to outlive him.
-During her son Ecgfrith's brief reign of under a year (he died of an unexpected illness) she attested two of his charters.
+Her power and status had been secured in her husband’s lifetime and were part of an ongoing dynastic manoeuvre that was designed specifically to outlive him.
+During her son Ecgfrith's brief reign of under a year (for he died of an unexpected illness) she attested two of his charters.
 At the Synod of Clovesho in 798 Cynethryth was named as Offa’s heir during a property dispute.
 She likely played a major role in the management of an extensive network of monasteries and their land, including Glastonbury Abbey and Fladbury where her daughter Æthelburh was abbess.

 Suggestions for further reading: